We’ve just uploaded our 17,000th free sound effect

 Lastly I recorded several paddle and paddling sounds, from the paddle being put down in the hull of the boat, through to paddling on water.
 I recorded these as single sound files that can then be synchronised to picture, or layered up a desired.

 Having 4 children, our house is full of various games, so I took a few with me to the studio today and recorded them.
 First up was the classic Twister game.
 Many of us will remember the awkward and sometimes slightly painful positions this game would force us into.
 To try and capture the essence of the game, I recorded hands and feet movements and hitting the plastic sheet that comes with the game.
 I also recorded sheet movements, shakes, being unfolded and laid out on the floor.

 The spinner is another sound we’ll likely remember, so I recorded a few spins too.

 Rummy-O isn’t one of my favourite games, but it comes in a lovely tin and the game itself provides lots of sounds.
 Firstly there are the sounds of the tin being opened, closed and dropped, then the sound of the lid being hit, dropped and some other movements.
 I recorded the plastic playing bricks or tiles stacking and movements on the plastic rack that is part of the game.

 I also recorded a few other soundfx today, including some card box sounds (dropping, movements, shakes etc) and an old photograph I found.
 I realised I didn’t have any sounds of photographs being handled, so in case they are ever needed, we now have some.

 Are there any sfx you’ve been searching for but can’t find?
-Please let us know by posting a request in our forum.
+Please let us know.